✔ The Energy Switch Guarantee makes changing suppliers easier

 Let’s see how it works, and how effective it’s been at making life better for you.

-If you’re already convinced – which would be fair enough – just fill in a quick form on energy switching site Switchd, and start saving money.
+If you’re already convinced – which would be fair enough – just fill in this quick form, and see if you can save money.

 What’s on this page?